 Step 4: Enable your sales team

 If you already have high-performing sequences, those can certainly be used for your account-based everything accounts.
 But make sure the messaging is consistent from the marketing campaigns to the sales emails.
-We separate the account-based everything sequences from others so we can compare the results from our other campaigns.
+We separate the account-based everything sequences from other email sequences so we can compare results.

 Step 5: Select prospects

-Now to the bread and butter of a successful account-based everything program that most marketers never think about (but they should!): How to ensure that your sales reps identify and reach out to the right prospects.
+Now to the bread and butter of a successful account-based everything program — ensure that your sales reps identify and reach out to the right prospects.

 We’re very prescriptive about who we want our ADRs to target.
 For example, we filter by:

-- Number of prospects per account to multi-thread from the beginning
+- Number of prospects per account to encourage multi-threading from the start

-- ALWAYS prioritize prospects that are our previous customers (i.e. used our product at their previous company) or previous prospects (i.e. evaluated in the past)
+- Prospects who have been previous customers (i.e., used our product at their previous company) or previous prospects (i.e., evaluated in the past)

-- ALWAYS prioritize executives that just started their new role or were recently promoted
+- Executives that just started a new role or who were recently promoted

-To do this quickly at scale, our ADRs use our own Account Tracking product which:
+To do this quickly at scale, our ADRs use our own ABM playbook which: